suborbital/docs/website/docs/atmo/usage/deploying-atmo.md

 Atmo is distributed as a Docker image: `suborbital/atmo`

-To run Atmo, you can mount your Runnable Bundle as a volume, build your own container image that embeds it, or set Atmo to wait for a bundle to be uploaded.
+To run Atmo, you can mount your Runnable Bundle as a volume, build your own container image that embeds it, or set Atmo to wait for a Bundle to be uploaded.

 ## Volume mount